venkichinna/pathsetting/example.md

 _When your VS Code Terminal or Command Prompt is not Recognized you Git Command's_
 ![picture1](problem.png)

-**_When your VS Code Terminal or Command Prompt is not Recognized you Git Command's Do Follow Below Steps:-_**
+**_When your VS Code Terminal or Command Prompt Doesn't Recognized you Git Command's Do Follow Below Steps:-_**

 1. Open Control panel
 ![example1](step1.png)